RZhang05/Mr-Benum-Questions/string-manipulation/3. Hard/Question K: RomanNumeralConverter.md

 ### User Console
 ```
 (Prompt) Enter a string of Roman Numerals:
-(User) MMDXLIX
+(User) MCMXCIX
 ```

 ### Console Output
 ```
-The value of MMDXLIX is 1999.
+The value of MCMXCIX is 1999.
 ```